ankitapuri/DSA-guide/Sorting_Techniques/Radix_Sort/Radix Sort.md

+# Radix sort
 Radix sort is a sorting technique that sorts the elements by first grouping the individual digits of the same place value.
-Then, sort the elements according to their increasing/decreasing order.
+Then, sort the elements according to their increasing/decreasing order.<br>
 Suppose, we have an array of 8 elements.
 First, we will sort elements based on the value of the unit place.
 Then, we will sort elements based on the value of the tenth place.
-This process goes on until the last significant place.
+This process goes on until the last significant place.<br>
-How Radix Sort Works?
+## How Radix Sort Works?
 Find the largest element in the array, i.e. max.
 Let X be the number of digits in max.
 X is calculated because we have to go through all the significant places of all elements.
 Use any stable sorting technique to sort the digits at each significant place.
 We have used counting sort for this.